DeepanshuGoel1122/Notes-App/README.md

 HTML, CSS, JAVASCRIPT, BOOTSTRAP

 ## Use
-User can add note
+User can add note,
-can edit note
+can edit note,
-can delete note
+can delete note,
-can mark note as favourite
+can mark note as favourite,
-can search note by title or by note can toggle dark theme
+can search note by title or by note, can toggle dark theme..